mariesweeney900/ProjProgDataAnalyticsMarieSweeney2019/README.md

       Background Research

+  I decided to choose the study of Congenital Hypothyroidism for the purposes of this study as I have a personal interest due to my daughter being diagnosed with the condition at 10 days old.
+Her condition is permanent and she will be medicated for life.
+She was diagnosed by the heel prick test and was medicated immediately thus her prognosis is good but the same can not be said for a child born in a third world country where diagnosis, prognosis and treatment outlook is poor.
 I utilised pandas and matplotlib to perform calculations.
 In created a dataframe to create the Congenital Hypothyroidism dataset.
 I obtained the summary statistics of the dataset by calling the functions df.describe() and df.info().
 I saved these results as a CSV file and then used a online CSV converter to markdown (convertcsv.com) in order to include it as a table in the READme file.

                                                          Introduction